emma-sax4/emmasax4.info/_blog_posts/turning-lightbox2-into-photoswipe.md

   %}
 </div>

 The images are slow to load, and although you can navigate by clicking a photo and using arrow keys on keyboard, a mobile user cannot swipe.
-Furthermore, if you click in _slightly_ the wrong place, a Lightbox2 gallery will exit, making it a tedious tool to use as a viewer.
+Furthermore, if you click in _slightly_ the wrong place, a Lightbox2 gallery will exit, making it a tedious viewing experience.

 But, take a look at the same gallery through PhotoSwipe: